Install Oracle

 SQL Developer - Connected

-Congratulation! you have installed Oracle Database 12c successfully.
+Congratulation!
+You have successfully installed Oracle Database 12c.
 Let’s start exploring Oracle.

 The tnsnames.ora file is typically located in the following directory: